 She followed the link, and sure enough: Up popped a streaming video, the camera’s perspective from the back of a broad, packed auditorium.
-The front wall was a theater-sized video panel from which her smiling Dad looked down, conferenced in from his desk back home.
+The front wall was a theater-sized video panel from which her smiling Dad looked down, apparently live from his desk back home.
 An audience member stood at a microphone in the aisle, conversing with the larger-than-life image.

 “This is canned,” she said.

 “No, it’s not.
 Peek at the campus calendar.”
 Up popped another link, pointing to the schedule.
 She saw Richard Chambers listed several times, as part of a larger annual conference.
 He’d actually given the keynote speech, earlier in the week – days after he’d fallen into a coma.